Beyond Control: Exploring Novel File System Objects for Data-Only Attacks on Linux Systems: Evaluation

 \section{Evaluation}

-\textbf{Experiment setup.} (1) FSKO identification: We performed our static analysis and dynamic testing against the Linux kernel v5.14.
+\textbf{Experiment setup.} (1) FSKO identification: We performed our static analysis and dynamic testing against the Linux kernel v5.14 and v6.6.
+Choosing two versions is to test the generality of our tool and methodology based on stable FS conventions.
+We verified that all effective heap objects exist in both versions because they are related to core FS semantics and do not change frequently.
+The v5.x series is still widely used in real-world environments, and we choose 5.14 as a representative, besides, the v6.6 is the latest stable version.
 (2) Exploitability analysis: We sample 26 recent Linux kernel CVEs that are either OOB, UAF, or double-free from 2020 to 2023.
-This includes 24 vulnerabilities from prior work~\cite{lin2022dirtycred}, and 2 additional OOB ones missed by the prior work.
+This includes 24 vulnerabilities from prior work~\cite{lin2022dirtycred}, and 2 additional OOB vulnerabilities missed by the prior work.